cedricnp03/sktlweb/index.md

 {% capture text %}

-Our team is made up of undergraduate students, master students, PhD students, and programmers, and we come from backgrounds ranging from experimental organic chemistry to computer science.
+Our team is made up of undergraduate students, master students, and PhD students, and we come from backgrounds ranging from experimental organic chemistry to computer science.
 Meet the team!

 {%
   include button.html